eachristgr/Computer-Architecture/Lab01/README.md

 | 3.0GHz | 492434073 | 491913261 | 504191304 |
 | 5.0GHz | 320275000 | 319654000 | 332275000 |

-As we can see, the CPU type and the frequency are the most segnificant parameters.
-MinorCPU is a alot faster than TimingSimpleCPU and with the increase of frequency the speed of the system rises.
-Also the memory type make changes in the system perfomance, too.
+As we can see, the CPU type and the frequency are the most significant parameters.
+MinorCPU is a a lot faster than TimingSimpleCPU and with the increase of frequency the speed of the system rises.
+Also the memory type make changes in the system performance, too.

 The results are also saved in the **myprog_CPU_FRQ_MEM_result** folder.

-### 4. Refrencess
+### 4. References
 [1] https://www.gem5.org/documentation/general_docs/cpu_models/SimpleCPU

 [2] https://www.gem5.org/documentation/general_docs/cpu_models/minor_cpu